achimdehnert/Agentic-Workflow-Patterns/src/patterns/dynamic_sharding/README.md

 ## Overview

-The **Dynamic Sharding Pattern** is an architectural approach designed to efficiently process large datasets by dynamically dividing the workload into smaller, manageable shards and processing them in parallel.
+The Dynamic Sharding Pattern is an architectural approach designed to efficiently process large datasets by dynamically dividing the workload into smaller, manageable shards and processing them in parallel.
 This pattern enhances scalability, optimizes resource utilization, and improves the overall performance of systems handling extensive data or requests.

-This project demonstrates the Dynamic Sharding Pattern by fetching biographies of a list of celebrities using web search.
+This pattern can be demonstrated through a practical example of fetching biographies of celebrities using web search.
 The coordinator agent dynamically shards the list of celebrity names and processes each shard concurrently through dynamically created sub-agents.
+The coordinator agent in this example represents a basic implementation where it is used to spawn (create) the sub-agents based on the shard size and the size of the items to be processed.

+💡 In a more advanced implementation, this agent can leverage an LLM to deduce patterns and allocate sub-agents by identified classes or groups of shards of varying sizes.

 <p align="center">
     <img src="../../../img/framework/dynamic_sharding.png" alt="Dynamic Sharding" width="800"/>